 When a Virginia judge cleared a courtroom in a murder trial in 1978, reporters with the Richmond Times-Dispatch opposed the move in a case that eventually went to the Supreme Court.
-The Supreme Court ruled that criminal cases -- absent an overriding interest -- must be open to the public.
+The Supreme Court in Richmond Newspapers, Inc. v.
+Virginia (1980) ruled that criminal cases -- absent an overriding interest -- must be open to the public.
+Richmond Newspapers was the first decision in which the Supreme Court deemed that the public had some First Amendment right to access government information.
 (Photo of Richmond Times-Dispatch building)

 In Richmond Newspapers, Inc. v.
 Virginia, 448 U.S. 555 (1980), the Supreme Court ruled that the First Amendment generally prohibits closing criminal trial proceedings to the public.

 After a series of mistrials, a criminal defendant on trial for murder in Virginia had requested, and the prosecution had not opposed, closing the courtroom doors to the public.
 But the closure was opposed by reporters, who argued that the public had a First Amendment right to attend criminal trials.